 Many people are not aware of the importance of routine dental cleanings.
 This is especially true for adults.
 However, routine dental cleanings are just as important for adults as they are for children.
 Why?
-Simply because plaque and tartar build up on the teeth over time.
+Simply because of plaque and tartar build-up on the teeth over time.
 And if this build-up isn’t removed by an oral hygiene professional, it can lead to tooth decay and gum disease.

 Importance of Having Dental Cleanings Performed Twice a Year